telerik/kendo-ui-core/docs/AngularJS/data-source.md

 ---
-title: DataSource
+title: Directives with DataSource
-page_title: DataSource
+page_title: Directives with DataSource | AngularJS Directives
 description: "Learn more about the interaction between Kendo UI DataSource and AngularJS scope to take full advantage of AngularJS integration into Kendo UI controls."
+slug: datasource_updates_angularjs_directives
 position: 3
 ---

-# DataSource
+# Directives with DataSource

 Most Kendo UI widgets work with a DataSource object.
 Kendo UI strives hard to keep simple cases simple, so you do not always have to create the DataSource object yourself.

 Below is an example with static, local data.
-When you select an item in the grid, two input fields become available and they are bound to that item's data.
-Editing the data in the input fields works as expected: the grid magically updates.
+When you select an item in the Grid, two input fields become available and they are bound to that item's data.
+Editing the data in the input fields works as expected: the Grid updates.

 ###### Example - trying to update the data source